-Once they’ve gathered all their little hands can carry, they take the money to the front offering box and settle in for children’s story, a part of the service just for them.
+Once they’ve gathered all their little hands can carry, they take the money to the front offering box and settle in for the children’s story, a part of the service just for them.

 The children get to sit in the front of the church and listen to a story from one of the members.
 Yes, the focus is on the children, but the storyteller has a microphone so everyone in the congregation can hear the mini, moral message.

 After the kids learn something new, they’ll either be encouraged to return to their seats or be invited to children’s church—similar to children’s Sabbath school— in another part of the building.
 Wherever they are most comfortable, they are welcome.

 While the children get settled, the pastor makes his way to the podium to preach the sermon for the day.

 Usually armed with a Bible and his notes, the pastor welcomes the congregation.
 He may comment on the weather, and offer a prayer before starting the sermon.

 In Adventist churches, you’ll likely find a male pastor at the pulpit.
 Though, there are some churches with female pastors leading the congregation, and sometimes there’s even a guest speaker who may present the sermon for that day.

 Sermons are the main messages prepared by the pastor and can last anywhere from 20-40 minutes (some longer than that, depending on the pastor).
 But since this is the staple of the church service, members are ready for the minister’s message, no matter how long.

 But what is so special about the sermon?